NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/01-glossary.md

 * **Dublin Core:** domain-agnostic, basic, widely used metadata standard.
 * **Electronic Lab Notebook (ELN):** software meant to document experiments and research data.
 * **FAIR data principles:** domain-agnostic, basic, widely used metadata standard.
+* **git-annex:** distributed file synchronization system allowing to manage large files with git, without storing the file contents in git.
 * **Good Scientific Practice (GSP):** principles, values and standards of behavior and practice that must be achieved and maintained in the delivery of work activities, the provision of care and personal conduct.
 * **Informed consent:** process by which a subject voluntarily confirms their willingness to participate in a particular trial, after having been informed of all aspects of the trial that are relevant to the subject's decision to participate.
 Informed consent is documented by means of a written, signed and dated informed consent form.
 * **Literate programming:** code intermingled within a narrative of the scientific analysis.